 Can't trust the neighbors to water your garden while you're away?
 Bag yourself a Parrot plant sensor, a WeMo switch, plug in this IFTTT recipe and you've got a homemade watering system.
 Once the Parrot realises that soil water is too low, it calls for the WeMo to turn on the taps and, hey presto, it's a drink for your clematis.
 The only trouble is that you'll need to find another recipe to get it to switch off again.

 Withings weight on Misfit

-So, you love your Misfit wearable but there's no Wi-Fi-connected scales just yet.
-Instead, you bought the Withings one but then that's two web platforms to quantify your self with and who needs that?
+So, you love your Misfit wearable but Misfit hasn't made Wi-Fi-connected scales just yet.
+Instead, you bought the Withings one, but then that's two web platforms to quantify your self with, and who needs that?
 Thankfully, some bright spark is on the case with this recipe that auto-records your mass to the Misfit software every time you step onto your Smart Body Scales.
 Job done.